 When the Head Judge is the first responder, the player may request a second opinion from another Judge before the Head Judge's ruling becomes final.
 In this instance, regardless of whether the Head Judge adjusts their initial ruling, the Head Judge will make the final decision on how the ruling will be applied

 Players are expected to follow the Flesh and Blood official zone layout.
 This can be modified within reason, to meet physical requirements such as being left-handed.
 Any changes from the official zone layout must be clear to the opponent while playing.

 There are many cards in Flesh and Blood that become or create permanents in the arena, such as auras and items, which don’t have purpose-built zones for them.
 While these permanents are in the arena, they must be easily identifiable from other cards in the official zone layout.

-At professional level tournaments, if you are playing with cards that create tokens, you are required to have the appropriate token card(s) to represent them.
+At Competitive and Professional level constructed tournaments, if you are playing with cards that create tokens, you are required to have the appropriate token card(s) to represent them.
 If your deck is able to create multiple instances of the same token, you may use a dice placed on top of the token card to represent how many of that token you control.

 5. Tournament Violations

 Cheating in all forms will not be tolerated in the Flesh and Blood community.
 All tournament violations will be reviewed by the Head Judge and if they believe a player has cheated, the appropriate penalty will be issued.

 - Unsporting Conduct